realgo/tarzan/README.md

 Basic usage information is available by running `tarzan --help`.

-You need a `block storage` directory, which is the location that the file data is written to.
-These files need to be uploaded to the storage server (Amazon Glacier or S3, storage server) for `deep freezing`.
-There is also a `blocks_map` and `info` files that need to remain on the backup client machine, which identifies the block-store and the already uploaded blocks.
+You need a "block storage" directory, which is the location that the file data is written to.
+These files need to be uploaded to the storage server (Amazon Glacier or S3, storage server) for "deep freezing".
+There is also a "blocks\_map" and "info" files that need to remain on the backup client machine, which identifies the block-store and the already uploaded blocks.

 You use `tar` to backup the files, and send that output into `tarzan` for storage.
-For example, to backup the current directory into a local `blocks` block storage:
+For example, to backup the current directory into a local "blocks" block storage directory:

     tar c --exclude=./blocks . | \
     tarzan -d blocks -P MY_PASSWORD create --out=backup1.tarzan

-This creates a `blocks` directory which stores the file data, and a `backup1.tarzan` file which is the backup meta-data (files, permissions, and links to the payload).
+This creates a "blocks" directory which stores the file data, and a "backup1.tarzan" file which is the backup meta-data (files, permissions, and links to the payload).
 All of this is encrypted and protected against tampering.

-Now, to restore the data you need to can use the `extract` command, like
+Now, to restore the data you need to can use the `extract` sub-command, like
 this:

     mkdir recovery
     tarzan -d blocks -P MY_PASSWORD extract --in=backup1.tarzan | \
     tar x -C recovery

-The recovered data is stored in the `recovery` sub-directory.
+The recovered data is stored in the "recovery" sub-directory.

-The index file (`backup1.tarzan` in the above example) and any of the files starting with `dt_d` (data blocks) are required for recovery.
-All other files (those starting with `dt_t`, `blocks_map`, and `index`) are all just duplicate data, for optimization purposes.
+The index file ("backup1.tarzan" in the above example) and any of the files starting with "dt\_d" (data blocks) are required for recovery.
+All other files (those starting with "dt\_t", "blocks\_map", and "index") are all just duplicate data, for optimization purposes.

 To copy these up to Amazon, currently, is an external step using the